-Product Number T 1283 Storage Temperature 2-8 °C Product Description
+Product Number T 6011 Storage Temperature 2-8 °C

+Product Description

-Molecular Weight: approximately 76-81 kDa CAS Number: 11096-37-0 λ{max} : 280 nm (water)1 This product is supplied as a lyophilized powder of bovine holo-transferrin.
-It has been cell culture tested (300 μg/L) and is appropriate for use in cell culture applications.
+Molecular Weight: approximately 76-81 kDa

+CAS Number: 11096-37-0 λ{max} : 280 nm (water)1

 Transferrin is a glycoprotein with homologous N-terminal and C-terminal iron-binding domains.2 Transferrin is related to several other iron-binding proteins including lactoferrin, melanotransferrin, and ovotransferin.
 These molecules comprise the transferrin superfamily.
 All members of this superfamily have similar polypeptide folding patterns.
-The N-terminal and C-terminal domains of these proteins are globular mojeties of about 330 amino acids.
+The N-terminal and C-terminal domains of these proteins are globular moieties of about 330 amino acids.
 Each of these domains is divided into two subdomains, with the iron- and anion-binding sites found within the intersubdomain cleft.
 The binding cleft opens with iron release, and closes with iron binding.
-Transferrin binds iron with an association constant of approximately 1022 M^{-1,3} Ferric iron couples to transferrin only in the presence of an anion (usually carbonate) that serves as a bridging ligand between metal and protein, excluding water from the two coordination sites.3-5 Without the anion cofactor, iron binding to transferrin is negligible.
+Transferrin binds iron with an association constant of approximately 1022 M-1.3 Ferric iron couples to transferrin only in the presence of an anion (usually carbonate) that serves as a bridging ligand between metal and protein, excluding water from the two coordination sites.3-5 Without the anion cofactor, iron binding to transferrin is negligible.
 In the presence of anions, ferric transferrin is resistant to all but the most potent chelators.
-The remaining four coordination sites are provided by the transferrin protein - a histidine nitrogen, an aspartic acid carboxylate oxygen, and two tyrosine phenolate oxygens.^{6,7} Available evidence suggests that anion-binding takes place prior to iron-binding.
+The remaining four coordination sites are provided by the transferrin protein - a histidine nitrogen, an aspartic acid carboxylate oxygen, and two tyrosine phenolate oxygens.^{6,7} Available evidence suggests that anion-binding takes place prior to ironbinding.
 Iron release from transferrin involves protonation of the carbonate anion, loosening the metal-protein bond.

 The sum of all iron binding sites on transferrin constitutes the total iron binding capacity (TIBC) of plasma.
 Under normal circumstances, approximately one-third of transferrin iron-binding pockets are filled.
 Consequently, with the exception of iron overload where all the transferrin binding sites are occupied, non-transferrin-bound iron in the circulation is virtually nonexistent.
 The normal half-life of iron in the circulation is about 75 minutes.8 The absolute amount of iron released from transferrin per unit time is the plasma iron turnover (PIT).
-Radioactive tracer studies indicate that at least 80% of the iron bound to circulating transferrin is delivered to the bone marrow and incorporated into newly formed erythrocytes.^{9,10} Other major sites of iron delivery include the liver, which is a primary depot for stored iron, and the spleen.
-Hepatic iron is found in both reticuloendothelial cells and hepatocytes.11
+Radioactive tracer studies indicate that at least 80% of the iron bound to circulating transferrin is delivered to the bone marrow and incorporated into newly formed erythrocytes.
+9,10 Other major sites of iron delivery include the liver, which is a primary depot for stored iron, and the spleen.
+Hepatic iron is found in both reticuloendothelial cells and hepatocytes.
+11

-Iron is taken into cells by receptor-mediated endocytosis of monoferric and diferric transferrin.12-14 Receptors on the outer face of the plasma membrane bind iron-loaded transferrin with a very high affinity.
-The C-terminal domain of transferrin appears to mediate receptor binding.15 Diferric transferrin binds with higher affinity than monoferric transferrin or apotransferrin.^{16,17} The dissociation constant (K_d) for bound diferric transferrin ranges from 10^{-7} M to 10^{-9} M at physiologic pH, depending on the species and tissue assayed.^{18,19} The K_d of monoferric transferrin is approximately 10^{-6} M. The concentration of circulating transferrin is about 25 mM.
+Iron is taken into cells by receptor-mediated endocytosis of monoferric and diferric transferrin. $^{12\text{-}14}$ Receptors on the outer face of the plasma membrane bind iron-loaded transferrin with a very high affinity.
+The C-terminal domain of transferrin appears to mediate receptor binding.
+15 Diferric transferrin binds with higher affinity than monoferric transferrin or apotransferrin.
+16,17 The dissociation constant (K_d) for bound diferric transferrin ranges from $10^{\text{-}7}$ M to $10^{\text{-}9}$ M at physiologic pH, depending on the species and tissue assayed.
+18,19 The K_d of monoferric transferrin is approximately $10^{\text{-}6}$ M. The concentration of circulating transferrin is about 25 mM.
 Therefore, cellular transferrin receptors ordinarily are fully saturated.